esp-idf-lib/template-component/TEMPLATE_README.md

 1. Click your profile menu on top and click [Tokens]
 1. In [Create new access token] page, fill in [Description], e.g. "Uploading component from GitHub Action".
+1. Select [write:component] in [Scopes of the token].
+1. Click [Create]
+1. In [Access token successfully created] page, copy the generated access token.
+Please keep it secret and do not publish it anywhere.
+This token is used in the next step and shown just once.

 Next, create a GitHub secret in the repository.